eliotsykes/dan-todo/GUIDE.md

 TODO: Instructions on updating stylesheets to latest and add new ones.

-TODO NEXT:
-1. /list/new form on its own dedicated page. ember g route list.new etc.
-2. Edits will make use of the /list/new form too.
-3. Edit link at top (next to h1) of /list will enable/display an edit link for each list.
-Clicking one of those edit links will lead to the /list/123/edit form.
-4. Edit form for a list also contains a delete button at the very bottom.

 Run Ember's generate command to generate a route for creating new lists:

 ```bash